Jean Decety: Empathy, moral reasoning and prosocial behavior

-Decety studies the neurobiological and psychological mechanisms that guide social decision-making, moral reasoning, empathy and sensitivity for justice, as well as how these abilities develop in children, and are shaped by life experiences and group dynamics.
-Decety conducts research on various aspects of empathy, including its evolutionary origins, its development in young children, as well as how empathy is modulated by the social environment and interpersonal relationships.
+Decety's research examines the neurobiological and cognitive mechanisms that guide social decision-making, moral reasoning, empathy, as well as how these abilities develop in children and are shaped by life experiences and group dynamics.
+His work covers multiple aspects of empathy, including its evolutionary origins, its development in young children, as well as how empathy is modulated by the social environment and interpersonal relationships.

-Decety investigates the development of moral behavior, generosity and distributive justice in children across South East Asia, Europe, the Middle East, North and South America, and South Africa.
-He argues that empathy is not necessarily a direct avenue to moral behavior, and that it can lead to immoral behavior.
-The influence that empathy and justice exert on one another is complex, and empathy can induce partiality and threaten justice principles.

-Based on empirical research combining functional neuroimaging (fMRI and EEG), developmental psychology, and individual differences in personality traits, Decety argues that in order to promote justice, it may be more effective to encourage perspective taking and reasoning than emphasizing emotional sharing with the misfortune of others.

-Decety thinks that the ability to recognize and vicariously experience what another individual is undergoing was a key step forward in the evolution of social behavior, and ultimately, morality.
-The inability to feel empathy is one of the defining characteristics of psychopathy, and this would appear to lend support to Decety's view.

-While empathy plays an important role in motivating caring for others and in guiding moral behavior, Decety's research demonstrates that this is far from being systematic or irrespective to the social identity of the targets, interpersonal relationships, and social context.
-He proposes that empathic concern (compassion) has evolved to favor kin and members of one own social group, can bias social decision-making by valuing one single individual over a group of others, and this can frontally conflict with principles of fairness and justice.
+While empathy plays an important role in motivating caring for others and in guiding moral behavior, Decety's research indicates that this relationship is not systematic and varies with the other person's social identity and social context.
+He has proposed that empathic concern (compassion) evolved to favor kin and members of one's social group, and can bias social decision-making by prioritizing specific individuals, which can directly conflict with principles of fairness and justice.

-Recently, drawing on empirical research in evolutionary theory, developmental psychology, social neuroscience, and psychopathy, Jean Decety argued that empathy and morality are neither systematically opposed to one another, nor inevitably complementary.

 Empathy and psychopathy

 A lack of empathy is a hallmark characteristic of psychopathy.
-As a consequence, Decety investigates atypical socioemotional processing and moral judgment in forensic psychopaths with a mobile MRI scanner, because they provide a natural model in which emotional and attentional processes are altered, enabling identification of downstream effects, including the extent to which empathy is a critical input for caring.
-His work shows that the higher the level of psychopathy, the less neural activity in ventromedial prefrontal cortex in response to perceiving interpersonal harm as well as expressions of physical and emotional pain.
-This region is attributed with various functions related to valuation, affect regulation and social cognition.
+Decety investigated atypical socioemotional processing and moral judgment in a forensic population with various levels of psychopathy using a mobile MRI scanner, because they provide a natural model in which emotional and attentional processes are altered, enabling identification of downstream effects, including the extent to which empathy is a critical input for caring.